 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack and any other written information you are given.
 The manufacturer's leaflet will give you more information about tioguanine and a full list of the side-effects which you may experience from taking it.

 - Tioguanine will be prescribed for you by a doctor who is experienced in treating your condition.
 You will be prescribed short courses of tioguanine.
 Your dose (that is the number of tablets you will need to take) will be calculated from your weight and height, and may also depend upon other treatment you are having.
 It is important that you take the tablets exactly as your doctor tells you to.
-The dose you have been prescribed will be printed on the label of your pack to remind you of what your doctor has said.
+The dose you have been prescribed will be printed on the label of your pack to remind you.

-- Your body may absorb slightly less tioguanine if you take the tablets with food - for this reason it is preferable to take the tablets separately from a mealtime.
-Swallow the tablets with a drink of water.
+- Your body may absorb slightly less tioguanine if you take the tablets with food - for this reason it is preferable to take the tablets at least one hour before a meal or two hours after a meal.